Digital Markets Act

 Regulation on contestable and fair markets in the digital sector (Digital Markets Act)

-On 15 December 2020, the European Commission submitted a proposed regulation on the digital market.
-Its objective is to create uniform regulation to prevent unfair trading practices that companies and consumers encounter when using the online platforms of the largest platform companies operating as so-called gatekeepers in the internal market.
+The objective of regulation is to create uniform regulation to prevent unfair trading practices that companies and consumers encounter when using the online platforms of the largest platform companies operating as so-called gatekeepers in the internal market.

 Ensuring the competitiveness and fairness of digital services in the single market can promote innovation, high-quality digital products and services, reasonable and competitive prices and users’ freedom of choice.

 Platform companies within the scope of the digital market regulation

 The prohibitions and obligations laid down in the regulation applies only to the largest companies that provide the core platform services in the EU as defined in the regulation and that have specifically been named gatekeepers under the regulation.
 Core platform services include search engines, operating systems, social networking services, video sharing platform services, number-independent interpersonal communications services, web browsers, virtual assistants, cloud services, advertising services and various online intermediation services, such as marketplaces.

 Companies providing core platform services could be designated as gatekeepers if they